Carlton Gardens Tennis Club welcomes people from the community to join the club and enjoy the benefits of membership.

 7. ACCESS: Inside clubhouse access keys will generally only be issued to committee members and organisers of the organised social tennis competitions.
 Keys are issued at the discretion of the committee.

-8. OUT OF HOURS ACCESS TO CLUBHOUSE: Access to the clubhouse when unattended by a court supervisor is only allowed in daylight hours.
+8. OUT OF HOURS ACCESS TO CLUBHOUSE: Access to the clubhouse when unattended by a court supervisor is only allowed by committee consent.
 Access to the clubhouse at such times requires the member being allocated a security PIN and the arming of the security alarm system on departure.

 9. ACCESS TO COURT LIGHTS: Members are not allowed to use court lighting other than when the courts are attended by a court supervisor or as part of organised social tennis.